Sign-Compute-Resolve for Tree Splitting Random Access: Discussion

-The random-access setup considered in the paper can be categorized as a batch contention resolution, performed by the binary fair-splitting of collisions with multiplicity larger than $K$.
+The random-access setup considered in the paper can be categorized as a batch contention resolution, where all users arrive before the start of the contention resolution procedure, and the contention resolution is performed by the binary fair-splitting of collisions with multiplicity larger than $K$.
 The initial collision multiplicity is binomially distributed, as the user arrivals are modeled by Bernoulli trials. \PP{The sporadic nature of message arrivals is reflected in the fact that $p$ is small, such that \JG{with high probability a} user that is already in $\LL$ does not get a new message during the contention period.} \JG{In order to take into account additional arrivals at users already in $\LL$, we could extend the protocol by allowing a user to indicate with an additional bit in their message that it has one more message.
 Such a user would be granted another collision-free transmission once it succeeds to send its first message successfully.}

 \JGb{In the paper t}he focus of the analysis \JGb{of the proposed scheme} was on the derivation of the bounds on the protocol performance, characterizing the behavior as $K$ \PP{grows, \ie as a larger number of users becomes resolvable simultaneously.} The obtained bounds are given in closed form, depend only on $K$ and provide a direct insight into the scheme's performance.
-We note that it, in principle, one could reuse the results from \cite{MF1985} and \cite{SICTAb}, and obtain non-recursive expressions for the expected duration of the contention resolution period given that the initial collision multiplicity is $L$, for the original $S(L)$ and SIC-enabled variant $S_{\text{SIC}}(L)$, respectively.
+We note that, in principle, one could reuse the results from \cite{MF1985} and \cite{SICTAb}, and obtain non-recursive expressions for the expected duration of the contention resolution period given that the initial collision multiplicity is $L$, for the original $S(L)$ and SIC-enabled variant $S_{\text{SIC}}(L)$, respectively.
 Specifically, the difference to the analysis carried out in \cite{MF1985} and \cite{SICTAb} is in the generalization in the range of the initial conditions to $L = 0,1,\dots,K$.
 However, taking into account that these expressions for $S(L)$/$S_{\text{SIC}}(L)$ will inevitably be in a convolved form\footnote{Cf. (3.31) in \cite{MF1985} and (30) in \cite{SICTAb}.}, and that the bounds that have been derived in the current paper become increasingly tight as $K$ grows, we have not pursued obtaining non-recursive formulae for $S(L)$/$S_{\text{SIC}}(L)$.

 The straightforward generalization of the proposed scheme is to assume $Q$-ary splitting and investigate the optimal values of $Q$ and the optimal splitting probabilities, including the potential exploitation of the fact that the collision multiplicity $L$ is always known.
 However, our preliminary analysis shows that the gain that could be achieved by such optimization is negligible compared to the gain that is achieved by optimizing $K$.